KJulle/youbot_manuals/Youbot_intial_setup.md

 - Install Ubuntu 16.04 using [this tutorial](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop-1604#0).

 - Install the full desktop version of ROS Kinetic using [this tutorial](http://wiki.ros.org/kinetic/Installation/Ubuntu).

+** NB!
+The passwords and names for the youBot and the access point are in the IMS Lab wiki, so please use the same passwords and names that are given there or modify the current ones! **

 ## Making a workspace